dmachard/go-dnscollector/doc/collectors.md

 Raw DNS packets sniffer.
 Setting `CAP_NET_RAW` capabilities on executables allows you to run these program without having to run-it with the root user:
 * IPv4, IPv6 support (fragmented packet ignored)
-* UDP and TCP transport
+* UDP and TCP transport (with tcp reassembly if needed)
 * BFP filtering

 Capabilities: